DouglasMeloo/Find-It-Brazil/README.md

 - Pexels (image source): Used to download images for the project.
 Website: https://www.pexels.com/
 - Meta Tags Generator (HTML meta tags): Used to generate HTML meta tags for search engine optimization (SEO) and social media sharing.

+## Testing
+- Description: The web application has been tested using various tools to ensure its quality and performance.

+### Lighthouse Testing
+- The Lighthouse tool was used to evaluate the web application's performance, accessibility, best practices, SEO, and Progressive Web App categories for both desktop and mobile devices.
+The following are the results for each page: